JaKooLit/Ja_HyprLanD-dots/README.md

 ## Gentoo Specific:

-1. [`hyprland`](https://gpo.zugaina.org/gui-wm/hyprland) have 3 overlays.
+1. [`Hyprland - Link to zugaina`](https://gpo.zugaina.org/gui-wm/hyprland) have 3 overlays.
 I am using wayland-desktop overlay.
 Nvidia and openrc users, you should look into thegreatmcpain overlay.
 Or of course you can compile hyprland from source
 2. Waybar - from Gentoo repo's waybar, I experienced unclickable workspaces.
 I have installed from useless-overlay.
 Click [`here`](https://github.com/JaKooLit/Ja_HyprLanD-dots/blob/main/misc/Gentoo-Waybar) for guidance
 3. For screen sharing, I use xdg-desktop-portal-wlr which seems to work.
 If you are having issues, install xdg-desktop-portal-hyprland
 4. if you use openrc, ensure to launch hyprland with dbus-run-session Hyprland.
 Omitting the dbus-run-session may cause [`runtime errors`](https://wiki.gentoo.org/wiki/Sway#Failed_to_connect_to_user_bus)